 The Committee on Political Education (COPE) shall secure voluntary contributions to support the political work of the organization; screen and recommend endorsement of candidates for local, state and federal office to the Executive Board; educate members on the issues of importance to the organization, its membership, and its clients; develop programs to promote voter registration; and develop programs to support the election of candidates who support the interests of the membership.

-The Communications Committee shall work jointly with the Vice President and standing committee chairpersons to assist them in achieving their goals by communicating with the membership, including being responsible for publishing newsletters at least twice each semester which report on the major goals and activities of the committees and the union.

 The Elections Committee shall conduct and supervise all elections of the organization, except those specifically delegated to the Council of Representatives or the Executive Board.

-The Financial Review Committee shall review the financial records of CCFT and COPE, in accordance with procedures recommended by the American Federation of Teachers for such review, every year that the Executive Board does not contract out this task to a Certified Public Accountant or other qualified professional.
-Executive Board members shall not be members of this committee.
+The Financial Review Committee shall review the financial records of CCFT and COPE, in accordance with procedures recommended by the American Federation of Teachers for such review.
+The committee will consist of 3-5 members, including a financial expert, an EB officer that is not the treasurer, and a local member or field rep, formed to complete the review in spring of every odd year

-The Grievance Committee shall educate the membership concerning contractual and legal rights, work with the membership and the Executive Board in the resolution of contractual and non-contractual disputes in the workplace, maintain records of grievances and their disposition, be responsible for the processing of grievances and disputes beyond the immediate work location, and assist the Executive Board in making decisions regarding disputes to be taken to arbitration or civil remedy.

 The Negotiations Committee shall conduct research, surveys, hearings, and other activities that assist the organization in its collective bargaining, or similar, programs.
 The Negotiations Committee shall inform the Negotiation Team and the Executive Board of its findings.

 The Negotiation Team shall bargain and negotiate directly with the District.